armory/docs-cdaas/content/en/remote-network-agent/install.md

 By default, you install a Remote Network Agent (RNA) with full access to your cluster by using one of the following:

 * [**UI wizard**](#generate-install-script-using-a-ui-wizard)
-  * Use a UI wizard to generate an install script that includes Client Credentials
+  * Use a UI wizard to generate an install script that includes Client Credentials.
-  * Install using default configuration
+  * Install using default configuration.
-  * Not recommended for production environments
+  * Not recommended for production environments.
 * [**CLI**](#install-manually-using-the-cli)
-  * Install using default configuration
+  * Install using default configuration.
-  * Not recommended for production environments
+  * Not recommended for production environments.
 * [**kubectl**](#install-manually-using-kubectl)
-  * Install using default or [advanced configuration]({{< ref "remote-network-agent/install-advanced" >}}).
+  * Install using default configuration.
-  * Advanced configuration recommended for production environments
+  * Not recommended for production environments.
 * [**Helm**](#install-manually-using-helm)
-  * Install using default or [advanced configuration]({{< ref "remote-network-agent/install-advanced" >}}).
+  * Install using default or advanced configuration.
-  * Recommended for production environments
+  * Advanced configuration]({{< ref "remote-network-agent/install-helm" >}}) recommended for production environments.

 ## {{% heading "prereq" %}}